Canadian National ups offer to seal deal for US railroad - WTMJ

 Kansas City Southern has been reviewing both bids and holding talks with its Canadian suitors since CN joined the bidding last month.

-So far, Canadian Pacific has declined to increase its offer for Kansas City Southern.
-CP officials have said they believe the Canadian National deal would have trouble getting approved by regulators who are concerned about its impact on competition.
+Canadian Pacific officials have said they believe the Canadian National deal would have trouble getting approved by regulators who are concerned about its impact on competition.

-Canadian Pacific officials didn’t immediately respond after the deal was announced Thursday afternoon.
-But earlier Canadian Pacific spokeswoman Serena Saitto said a report that CN might increase its offer hadn’t changed its view on the deal.
+Canadian Pacific reiterated Thursday that it doesn’t plan to increase its bid for Kansas City Southern, and officials with that railroad said they still believe their combination is the most likely to be approved by regulators.
+CP said it would respond to Kansas City Southern within the next five days.

-“This only highlights CN’s recognition of the significant regulatory risk of its anti-competitive bid,” Saitto said.
+“It is not surprising that CN would raise its offer, and it only highlights CN’s recognition of the significant regulatory risk/challenges associated with its anti-competitive bid,” Canadian Pacific said in a statement.

 Canadian Pacific has said combining Kansas City Southern and Canadian National would hurt competition because both those companies have rail lines that compete for business between the Midwest and the Gulf Coast.
 Canadian Pacific’s network connects to Kansas City Southern near its headquarters in Kansas City, Missouri, but those two railroads don’t overlap elsewhere.